vmuller55/P14_Front-end/hrnet/README.md

 I used `html`, `css`, `JavaScript`, `React`, `Redux`, `npm`

 ## Setup
-- download or clone the repository at (https://github.com/vmuller55/P14_Front-end)
+- download or clone the repository at [my repository](https://github.com/vmuller55/P14_Front-end)
 - run `npm install`
 - cd `hrnet`
 - run `npm start`

 ## Approach
 I converted this JQUERY application using REACT.
-I have also published a component on npm which I use in this application
+I have also published a [component](https://www.npmjs.com/package/my-modal-p14) on npm which I use in this application

 ## Credits
 List of contriubutors: